Goose Tatum: Biography

 Reece Tatum was born in El Dorado, Arkansas, on May 31, 1921, to Ben and Alice Tatum.
 Ben Tatum was a farmer and part-time preacher, and Alice Tatum was a domestic cook.
 The fifth of seven children, Reece Tatum attended Booker T. Washington High School in El Dorado, Arkansas, where he was a three-sport star in baseball, basketball and football.
 It is not known if he graduated.

 After high school, Tatum pursued a career in professional baseball and joined the Louisville Black Colonels in 1937.
 He played for the Memphis Red Sox and the Birmingham Black Barons in 1941 and 1942, respectively.
 Tatum served in the United States Army Air Forces during World War II.

 Harlem Globetrotters owner and coach Abe Saperstein signed Tatum in 1942.
 Tatum was released by the Globetrotters in 1955 after 11 seasons.
 At the time of his release, he was making a reported $53,000 per year, which The Detroit Tribune noted was the highest salary made by a professional basketball player.
 Saperstein told the press Tatum's release was due to his violation of team rules and repeated absences from games.

 Tatum and Marques Haynes, who were both Harlem Globetrotters players, formed a barnstorming basketball team of their own: The Fabulous Harlem Magicians.
 Dempsey Hovland, owner of 20th Century Booking Agency, was recruited to book the Harlem Magicians' games.
 Hovland earlier had managed the barnstorming House of David basketball team.

 Personal life and legal incidents

 In February 1955, Tatum filed a lawsuit against the owners of the San Francisco, California based Pan-American Bar for refusing to serve him, his wife and three companions on account of their race.
 Tatum was asking for $13,000 in damages.
 Tatum was arrested in Gary, Indiana in November 1955 for non-payment of alimony.
 He allegedly owed his ex-wife $7,000 in alimony and was ordered by Judge Anthony Roszkowski to pay $60 a week pending a final judgment.

-Tatum was married briefly to Lottie 'the Body' Graves who he met in San Francisco.
+Tatum was married briefly to Lottie 'the Body' Graves whom he met in San Francisco.